jgm/pandoc-citeproc/man/pandoc-citeproc.1.md

 JSON-encoded Pandoc document, formats citations and adds a bibliography, and returns a JSON-encoded pandoc document.
-Citations will be resolved, and, assuming there are bibliography entries, a bibliography will be inserted into a Div element with id `refs` and class `references` (and, if the CSL style species hanging indent, `hanging-indent`).
+Citations will be resolved, and, assuming there are bibliography entries, a bibliography will be inserted into a Div element with id `refs`.
 If no such Div exists, one will be created and appended to the end of the document (unless the `suppress-bibliography` metadata field is set to a true value).
-If you wish the bibliography to have a section header, put the section header at the end of your document.
+If the CSL style species hanging indent, the class `hanging-indent` will be added to this Div.
+If you wish the bibliography to have a section header, put the section header at the end of your document (or at the beginning of the Div with id `refs`, if there is one).
 (See the `pandoc` (1) man page under "Citations" for details on how to encode citations in pandoc's markdown.)

 To process citations with pandoc, call pandoc-citeproc as a filter: